sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 <p style="margin-left: 20px">If AIKPresent = True (1), then allow access.</p>

 <p style="margin-left: 20px">If AIKPresent = False (0), then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
 -   Disallow access to HBI assets
--   Allow conditional access based on other data points that are present at evaluation time.
-For example, other attributes on the health certificate, or a devices past activities and trust history.
--   Take one of the previous actions and additionally place the device in a watch list to monitor the device more closely for potential risks.

-<a href="" id="deppolicy"></a>**DEPPolicy**
-<p style="margin-left: 20px">A device can be trusted more if the DEP Policy is enabled on the device.</p>

-<p style="margin-left: 20px">Data Execution Prevention (DEP) Policy defines is a set of hardware and software technologies that perform additional checks on memory to help prevent malicious code from running on a system.
-Secure boot allows a limited list on x86/amd64 and on ARM NTOS locks it to on.</p>

-<p style="margin-left: 20px">DEPPolicy can be disabled or enabled by using the following commands in WMI or a PowerShell script:</p>

--   To disable DEP, type **bcdedit.exe /set {current} nx AlwaysOff**
--   To enable DEP, type **bcdedit.exe /set {current} nx AlwaysOn**

-<p style="margin-left: 20px">If DEPPolicy = 1 (On), then allow access.</p>

-<p style="margin-left: 20px">If DEPPolicy = 0 (Off), then take one of the following actions that align with your enterprise policies:</p>

--   Disallow all access
--   Disallow access to HBI assets